Yoliyolanda/alx-higher_level_programming/0x0A-python-inheritance/README.md

-# Solution to tasks on Python - Inheritance
+ Solutions to the tasks on Python - Inheritance